slyon/ubuntu-maintainers-handbook/PackageMerging.md

 * Delete changelog, maintainer
 * Possibly rearrange commits if it makes logical sense

+So to sum up, if you see any commit with metadata like changelog or update-maintainer which is still inside you interactive rebase, remove those commits.

 You should also squash these kinds of commits together:

  * Changes and reversions of those changes, since they resolve to a no-op.